Turning thoughts of inadequacy and insignificance into

 The Intersection of Burnout and Success: Work-Life Balance Is A Scam

-Dr. Jessica learned the hard way that work-life balance is a scam and then watched her colleagues spiral as well.
-Being busy, thriving on goals and reaching 'success' didn't provide fulfillment.
-Instead it came with finding it hard to relax, always feeling guilty for taking a break and heading into burnout more than once.
-Burnout became a badge of honour and overworking to the point of exhaustion became glamorized.
-There is no work-life balance for the high-achiever if your success and happiness are always after the next goal.
+The truth: Dr. Jessica learned the hard way that work-life balance is a scam and then watched her colleagues spiral too.
+Being busy, thriving on goals and reaching 'success' didn't provide ‘fulfillment’.
+Instead, it came with finding it hard to relax, always feeling guilty for taking a break and heading into burnout more than once.
+Burnout doesn’t have to be a badge of honour nor should overworking to the point of exhaustion be praised and glamorized.
+There is no work-life balance for the high performing company if your success and happiness are always after the next goal.

 Learning Objective

-• Understand the causes and symptoms of burnout and how it intersects with the pursuit of success
+• Identify the causes and early signs of burnout within today's modern lifestyle and articulate how these factors impact their pursuit of success

 Who Should Take This?